nickbartram/climate_agriculture_impact/README.md

 It was decided that the maximum range for this database would be the years 1908-2024.
 Some datasets contained much more than that, others much less.
 This date range was chosen to explore as much data as possible without overreaching.

-Once all the datasets were successfully loaded into pandas, separate smaller `.ipynb` notebooks were created to to continue the ETL process.
+Once all the datasets were successfully loaded into pandas, separate smaller `.ipynb` notebooks were created to continue the ETL process.
 A full ETL pipeline was considered, however for the purposes of this project a single pipeline was not necessary.
 A separate notebook was created for each dataset (except for the Stats Can and USDA datasets).
 The idea was to create smaller single files to avoid a long scrolling single notebook for all the transformations.

 List of separate ETL files: